 To find out more about CoPs, check out our UofG CoP Toolkit

 If you would like to add your network or community to this list, please email Jessica Watson.

 Follow the links below to find out more and start connecting:

 The Change Network brings together individuals from across the university ready to be true champions of change.
 Think innovation, best-in-class communication, building your network and being part of something momentous.
-Sign up today and join over 400 change ambassadors in our community.
+Sign up today and join 500 change ambassadors in our community.